jMotif/sax-vsm_classic/README.md

 	classification results: strategy EXACT, window 33, PAA 17, alphabet 15,  accuracy 1.00,  error 0.00
 	classification results: strategy NONE, window 33, PAA 17, alphabet 15,  accuracy 0.97333,  error 0.02667

 As shown in our work, DiRect provides a significant speed-up when compared with the grid serach.
 Below is an illustration of DiRect-driven parameters optimization for SyntheticControl dataset.
-Left panel shows all points sampled by DIRECT in the space `PAA ∗ W ndow ∗ Alphabet`, red points correspond to high error values while green points correspond to low error values in cross-validation experiments.
-Note the green points concentration at W=42.
-Middle panel shows the classification error heat map obtained by a complete scan of all 432 points of the hypercube slice when W=42.
-Right panel shows the classification error heat map of the same slice when the parameters search optimized by DIRECT, the optimal solution (P=8,A=4) was found by sampling of 43 points.
+Left panel shows all points sampled by DIRECT in the space `PAA ∗ W ndow ∗ Alphabet`: red points correspond to high error values while green points correspond to low error values in cross-validation experiments.
+Note the green points concentration at W=42 (where the optimal value is).
+Middle panel shows the classification error heat map obtained by a complete scan of all **432** points of the hypercube slice when W=42.
+Right panel shows the classification error heat map of the same slice when the parameters search optimized by DIRECT, the optimal solution (P=8,A=4) was found by sampling of **43** points (i.e., 10X speed-up for the densily sampled slice).

 ![An example of DIRECT samplers run](https://raw.githubusercontent.com/jMotif/sax-vsm_classic/master/src/resources/assets/direct_sampling_arrowhead.png)

 3.0 EXPLORING PATTERNS